olulesi/sei-project-4/README.md

 The deployment process was a challenge configuring Django for [Heroku](https://dashboard.heroku.com/apps)  and fixing the bugs of the website post-deployment as certain features such as the ticket modal were not working after being deployed.

 ## Challenges
-* *Team Git*: dealing with the conflicts when merging into the development branch was definitely a challenge that took time to solve however with consistent communication Isaac and I were able to make sure no work was lost.
+* *Team Git*: Dealing with the conflicts when merging into the development branch was a challenge that took time to solve however with consistent communication Isaac and I were able to make sure no work was lost.
-* *Drag and Drop*: understanding the react beautiful dnd took time to get accustomed to in order to apply it to the project’s functionality requirement but thanks to using multiple resourcing it gave a solid understanding of applying it to this project and future ones if needed.
+* *Drag and Drop*: Understanding the react beautiful dnd took time to get accustomed to in order to apply it to the project’s functionality requirement but thanks to using multiple resourcing it gave me a solid understanding on how to apply it to this project and future ones if needed.
-* *Time Frame*: working in the time frame with all the functionality provided on costanza took long days of consistency, being able to work with Isaac was extra helpful with his work ethic.
+* *Time Frame*: working in the time frame with all the functionality provided on Costanza took long days of consistency, being able to work with Isaac was extra helpful with his work ethic.
 * *Deployment*: solving the bugs post-deployment as well as configuring a database to run on a live server.

 ## Wins
 * *Working as a Pair*: Being able to work with Isaac was a joy.
-Learning from him as well as rising up to his standards definitely brought the best out of me and resulted in a well done 4th project.
+Learning from him as well as rising to his standards brought out the best in me and resulted in a well done 4th project.
 The whole process required a lot of time spent working individually focusing on certain aspects of the app and reconvening at certain times of the day to update each other checking in on progress which required a lot of trust in one another.
 However, we always took the time to stop and help on another with any issues we had throughout the project which is a key aspect in pair programming and worked out in producing a polished product that we did in the time frame.
 * *Functionality of the App*: Costanza is a complete product where the application can be used for real project planning similar to Trello.
-Being able to add professional functionality to our website was a big win for me
+Being able to add professional functionality to our website was a big win for me.

 ## What I Learned
-* How to build a full-stack application in another way to MERN
+* How to build a full-stack application in another way to MERN.
-* Understanding of react dnd and react beautiful dnd
+* Understanding react-dnd and react-beautiful-dnd.
-* Deeper understanding of React Hooks with the navBar functionality
+* Deeper understanding of React Hooks with the navBar functionality.

 ## Future Features
-* Drag and Drop functionality on the columns
+* Drag and Drop functionality on the columns.
-* Spinners on all pages
+* Spinners on all pages.